-EMRP Call 2011 - Health, SI Broader Scope & New Technologies
+EMRP Call 2012 - Open Excellence, Industry and SI Broader Scope

-Selected Research Topic number: SRT-s01 Version: 1.0 Title: A quantum standard for sampled electrical measurements Abstract Sensing and measurement of electrical signals are increasingly dependent on analogue-to-digital conversion of sampled measurements.
+Selected Research Topic number: SRT-s05 Version: 1.0 Title: A quantum standard for sampled electrical measurements Abstract Sensing and measurement of electrical signals are increasingly dependent on analogue-to-digital conversion of sampled measurements.
 Recent R&D in precision integrated circuits and measurement equipment has brought about a step change in the sampling rates and potential accuracy available.
 Traceability of DC electrical metrology to quantum standards is well established but emerging measurement applications are placing new demands on the traceability for dynamic quantities.
 Research is required to develop quantum devices for waveform metrology at the highest level of accuracy.
-Conformity with the Work Programme This Call for JRPs conforms to the EMRP Outline 2008, section on "Grand Challenges" related to Health, New Technologies & Fundamental Metrology on pages 10, 11 and 32.
-Keywords Electrical measurement, quantum standard, dynamic sampled measurements, traceability, Josephson effect Background to the Metrological Challenges Sophisticated analogue to digital and digital to analogue converters are now in the market place and the trend towards higher accuracy and higher sampling rates is set to continue.
+Conformity with the Work Programme This Call for JRPs conforms to the EMRP Outline 2008, section on "Grand Challenges" related to Industry & Fundamental Metrology on pages 10, 11 and 32.
+Keywords Josephson effect, quantum standard, SI, volt, digital measurement Background to the Metrological Challenges Sophisticated analogue to digital and digital to analogue converters are now in the market place and the trend towards higher accuracy and higher sampling rates is set to continue.
 Measurement across a wide range of disciplines is taking advantage of this evolution.
 However, established techniques based around DC and AC measurement as separate disciplines are not aligned with the needs of dynamic measurement.
 The present methods for disseminating the SI volt for non-stationary or alternating waveforms are indirect and rely on the equivalence of direct and alternating current (DC and AC) via a thermal transfer device.
 A consequence of this is that DC and AC are seen as separate quantities and whilst DC measurements have enjoyed a quantum basis for many years, AC measurements have not.
 Furthermore, AC measurements are based on single frequency waveforms and the thermal transfer methods give no information on harmonic content or phase.
 Recent releases from semiconductor and instrumentation manufacturers have included ultra high performance ADC prototypes having resolution up to over 30 bits and high resolution and high update rate synthesisers (16 bit resolution and update rate to over 1 Gsamples/s).
 These devices and instruments will impact the metrology of AC voltage at the primary level and will require the development of new techniques for their calibration.
 While their static or quasi-static characterisation is a task that can be performed using existing Josephson standards, the characterisation in the whole range at the maximum level of accuracy is, at the moment, very challenging.
-The performance of test instrumentation described in the current BS IEC and IEEE standards for converters can be met by commercially available instrumentation at present, but a limit is being reached for the latest generation of devices.
+The performance of test instrumentation described in the current BS IEC and IEEE standards [1,2] for converters can be met by commercially available instrumentation at present, but a limit is being reached for the latest generation of devices.
 Measurement systems based on the Josephson effect, being a quantum standard offer both high accuracy and low noise enabling them to have a specification in advance of the latest devices coming onto the market.
-EURAMET, EMRP-MSU National Physical Laboratory Hampton Road, Teddington, Middlesex, TW11 0LW, UK Phone: +44 20 8943 6666 emrpA169@npl.co.uk www.euramet.org
+This includes new applications for quantum devices in data converters and waveform generation.
+Novel methods for biasing Josephson junctions, such as the use of optoelectronic devices, need to be explored together with approaches for direct analogue to digital conversion in terms of the Josephson constant $K_J = 2e/h$ .
+Specialised electronic circuits are required to EURAMET, EMRP-MSU National Physical Laboratory Hampton Road, Teddington, Middlesex, TW11 0LW, UK Phone: +44 20 8943 6666 emrpA169@npl.co.uk www.euramet.org